 - Diseases can easily spread to the rest of the population, especially in the case of a contagious disease

 In poor communities, people tend to suffer from diseases of poverty which, to a large extent are preventable.
 However, as a result of social marginalization in most countries, such people are often not provided for against such illnesses.
-The government tends to focus on providing curative health care which is expensive, especially in the case of degenerative diseases such as diabetes, cancer and other related diseases.
+The government tends to focus on providing expensive curative health care, especially in the case of degenerative diseases such as diabetes, cancer and other related diseases.
 It sounds reasonable to focus on preventive healthcare in such poor communities, as most diseases of poverty are communicable.

 To achieve the goal of establishing preventive health care, government priorities must focus on providing primary health care services to the rural and poor communities in the country with the goal of preventing diseases and curing them as well.

 The means of infection plays a critical role in determining the type of health delivery system that should be pursued.
-In the case of communicable diseases, it is expedient to embark on preventive health care so as to prevent the disease from spreading.
-For example, by providing portable drinking water to rural and low income communities, it can help prevent the outbreak of cholera and other water related diseases.
-Also, in the case of Ebola and HIV/AIDs, it is important to undertake a massive public awareness campaign to sensitive people about the need to practice safe sex or avoid contact with infected people.
+In the case of communicable diseases, it is expedient to embark on preventive health care to prevent the disease from spreading.
+For example, by providing portable drinking water to rural and low-income communities, can help prevent the outbreak of cholera and other water-related diseases.
+Also, in the case of Ebola and HIV/AIDs, it is important to undertake a massive public awareness campaign to sensitize people about the need to practice safe sex or avoid contact with infected people.
 This is much better than allowing the population to be infected by the disease before finding curative measures to treat them.
-The same goes for non-communicable diseases – education of the public on the need to lead healthy lifestyles in order to avoid chronic diseases
+The same goes for non-communicable diseases – education of the public on the need to lead healthy lifestyles to avoid chronic diseases

 Question: Referring to one or more diseases, discuss the factors that determine the relative importance of policies of disease prevention as opposed to policies of treatment.
 [10 marks]

-Numerous factors are relevant to this response, depending on the particular disease or diseases chosen.
+Numerous factors are relevant to this response, depending on the particular disease or disease chosen.
 They include

-- relative costs per patient of treatment compared with prevention;- if the cost per patient in treating the disease is more expensive, one will prefer going for prevention and vice versa.
+- relative costs of treatment per patient compared with prevention;- if the cost per patient in treating the disease is more expensive, one would opt for prevention and vice versa.

 - cost-effectiveness and availability of disease-specific preventative measures such as vaccinations;